Financial Aid

 Estimated UAF Living Expenses

-Estimate includes Alaska resident tuition costs for freshmen/sophomores.
+Estimate includes undergraduate Alaska resident tuition costs.
 Includes consolidated, UA facilities and UA network fees.
-Does not include specific course fees, health insurance, books, supplies, parking, travel, miscellaneous expenses or special costs associated with international or exchange students.
-Add $17,670 for nonresident tuition.
+Does not include specific course fees, health insurance, books, supplies, parking, travel or special costs associated with international or exchange students.
+Add $18,720 for nonresident tuition.
 Costs are subject to change.
+Full time is 12 credits for undergraduates.
+These figures are based on an assumption of 15 credits per semester and 30 credits annually.

 Double room and meal plan